zotero/zoterobib/src/html/faq.md

 ### What citation styles can I use?

-ZBib supports over 9,000 [CSL](http://citationstyles.org/) styles, including popular styles such as APA, MLA, and Chicago/Turabian.
+ZoteroBib supports over 9,000 [CSL](http://citationstyles.org/) styles, including popular styles such as APA, MLA, and Chicago/Turabian.
 These are the same styles used in Zotero, and we work hard to make sure they stay up to date with style guide recommendations and publisher requirements.

 ### Where is my bibliography stored?